pcanterini/next-appwrite-oauth/README.md

 ## Getting Started

-Before using OAuth 2 login, you need to [https://stage.appwrite.io/docs/products/auth/oauth2](enable and configure an OAuth 2 login provider).
+Before using OAuth 2 login, you need to [enable and configure an OAuth 2 login provider](https://stage.appwrite.io/docs/products/auth/oauth2).

 1. Navigate to your Appwrite project.
 1. Navigate to Auth > Settings.